 When R is a ring, R acts as a left R module, which admits a right R module S, namely the R endomorphisms of R. Each endomorphism defines, and is defined by, the image of 1.
 Equate the function f with the element f in R, wherein f(1) = f.
 The function f is the same as right multiplication by f, and yes, this is a left R module homomorphism.
 Adding functions is the same as adding the corresponding elements, and fg, as functions, is multiplication by fg.
 Therefore S is the same as R.

 Don't confuse module endomorphisms with ring endomorphisms.
 Complex conjugation fixes 1, and swaps i and -i.
 This is a ring endomorphism that fixes 1, but there is no left R module endomorphism that fixes 1, other than the identity map.
 It's a different world.
+A set of elements S in a module M is linearly independent if a finite linear combination of these elements totals to 0 only when the coefficients are all 0.
+As a corollary, each linear combination produces a unique element of M. If two different combinations produce x, subtract them to find a nontrivial linear combination that produces 0.

 The independent set S is a basis if it spans (generates) all of M. Thus S is a basis iff each element in M is represented by a unique linear combination of members of S.